Introduction to Spiritual Transformation

 We are about to embark on a spiritually transformative adventure.
 Before we set out, I want to outline a few different aspects of the programme to you.

 - The second section outlines ways in which we can manifest our love for God by loving others.
-Again, we should decide to perform a few definite acts of love this Lent.
+Again, we should decide to perform a few definite acts of love over these weeks.
 But we must make sure to write them down first!

 - Spiritual Transformation aims to promote a holistic lifestyle.
 The third section outlines ways in which we can achieve this.